 R.O.A.R., Brenau’s premier new student orientation event, is scheduled for August 24-29, 2016.
 This is your time to learn about Brenau, meet your classmates and settle in to college life.
 Each day has a different focus and activities so be sure and check the schedule closely.
 Orientation is required for all incoming freshmen students.

 New residential student check-in – August 24, 2016

 New commuter student check-in – August 25, 2016

-Incoming freshmen are also required to attend a registration event to meet with their advisor and register for their fall semester classes.
-This year’s Early Registration is June 23, 2014.
-A schedule for Early Registration will be available on June 2, 2014.
-Students who cannot attend Early Registration will register for classes during General Registration on August 21, 2014 (during Freshman Orientation).
-Be sure to take your Math Placement test before your registration date (see below for details) and read this year’s Common Reader before Orientation in August.
-We hope you’re getting excited to begin your journey at Brenau!
+Incoming freshmen are also required to attend a registration event to meet with their advisor and register for classes before the start of the school year.
+This year we are offering two Early Registration events – June 13, 2016 and July 11, 2016.
+Schedules for Early Registration will be available on approximately June 1, 2016.
+Students who cannot attend one of the Early Registration events will register for classes during R.O.A.R. in August.
+Also, be sure to take your Math Placement Test before your registration date (see below for details).

 Deposited students will be emailed instructions on how to access their Canvas student account.
-Once equipped with those instructions, click here to take the Math Placement Test.
+Once equipped with those instructions, take the Math Placement Test.
 Incoming students will not be able to register for any math classes at Brenau until they have taken this placement test.

 Foreign Language Placement

 Brenau University students must meet a Liberal Education Modern Language requirement by demonstrating at least the high beginner level of language competency at the 102 level.
 If you feel you would be able to “exempt” or place beyond the 101 level of this requirement by virtue of prior language learning or heritage speaker skills, please carefully read over the Modern Language policy statements in the Brenau Catalog.
 To expedite your registration process, you are encouraged to make placement or exemption testing arrangement prior to your Registration date.